Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 ### OAuth 2.0 and Spotify

 Spotify integrates OAuth 2.0 by taking the role of Authorization Server.
 When the Client (Third Party App) wants access to a Spotify user's personal information, the Client directs the user to the Authorization Server that requests permission from the user to give the third party app access.
+The Authorization Server shows the Spotify user a login and consent screen, and waits for confirmation.

 Once the user confirms, the Authorization Server sends an authorization code to the Client who uses it and a Client Secret key to gain an access token.
 That token then allows the Client to view the personal data through the Resource Server (Spotify's Web API).